Background#

 The first thing I used to do on new machines is port all of my .oh-my-zsh stuff over.

 Oh My Zsh is not bad!
-This is not mean to slam the project at all.
+This is not meant to slam the project at all.
+It has 187,000 GitHub stars, 300+ plugins, 140+ themes, and 2,500+ contributors for a reason.
+It democratized shell customization at a scale nothing else has matched.

 Antidote#